About the Easy Alphabet

 An integrated approach

 When learning letters and sounds, consistency of message and repetition are vital.
-The Easy Alphabet product range offer an integrated approach to building strong letter-sound knowledge.
+The Easy Alphabet product range offers an integrated approach to building strong letter-sound knowledge.
+A Complete Downloadable Kit is available for Single-Use (Parents) and Multi-Use (Organisations).

 1. Practice Sheets